 Pair testing is not suitable for executing formal test cases and should never replace other types of testing.
 It often works well in agile environments to supplement the overall development and QA process.

 Pair with Someone

-The first requirement is finding two people who can work well together.
+The first requirement is to find two people who can work well together.
 If there are personality clashes with the two team members, pair testing will likely not work.
 The team members must be able to communicate with each other and share the goal of increasing the overall quality of the software.

-Prepare the Environment
+Prepare the Pair Testing Environment